Date of Degree

 Copyright 2011 Gang Fang

 Fang, Gang.
-"The comparative treatment effectiveness and safety of tissue versus non-tissue ace inhibitors among the elderly after acute myocardial infarction." dissertation, University of Iowa, 2011.
+"The comparative treatment effectiveness and safety of tissue versus non-tissue ace inhibitors among the elderly after acute myocardial infarction."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.